Skip to main content

 Clinical Markers for Female Hormonal Health

-For women, hormonal testing can be more complex due to the cyclical nature of the and the profound changes that occur during perimenopause and menopause.
+For women, hormonal testing can be more complex due to the cyclical nature of the menstrual cycle and the profound changes that occur during perimenopause and menopause.
 The interpretation of results must take into account a woman’s age, symptoms, and menstrual history.

 Follicle-Stimulating Hormone (FSH) and Estradiol (e2)

-The relationship between FSH and is a cornerstone of assessing female reproductive health, particularly during the menopausal transition.
+The relationship between FSH and estradiol is a cornerstone of assessing female reproductive health, particularly during the menopausal transition.

 • Follicle-Stimulating Hormone (FSH) ∞ As a woman approaches menopause, her ovaries become less responsive to the pituitary’s signals.
 To compensate, the pituitary produces more FSH in an attempt to stimulate the ovaries to release an egg.
 A consistently elevated FSH level (typically above 30 mIU/mL) is a strong indicator of perimenopause or menopause.
 However, FSH levels can fluctuate significantly during perimenopause, so a single test may not be definitive.